What is the vision for Garden Street?

 Project Alternatives Phase 2 - Stakeholder outreach was conducted with adjacent landowners regarding potential alternatives for the Williston Road intersections and Midas Drive.
 Refined Project Alternatives were presented for the Williston Road intersections at White and Midas Drive and Patchen and Hinesburg Road.
 These were presented to the public in a meeting in November 2015 and online as well as in stakeholder meetings, and tested against the purpose and need statement in 2015.
 A recommendation was presented to the City Council in and adopted by resolution on February 17, 2016.

 Project Alternatives Phase 1 - Project Alternatives were presented for the section of roadway between the bridge at Pier 1 and Midas Drive including the typical section and width.
 These were presented to the public in a meeting and online as well as in stakeholder meetings, and tested against the purpose and need statement in 2014/2015.

 Planning Commission Adopted Purpose and Need Statement 10/14/2014 - Planning Commission adopted the Purpose & Need statement - The purpose and need statement is the guiding document representing the community interest and needs.
-All project alternative concepts will be tested against this document.
+Project alternative concepts and design advances are tested against this document.

 Garden Street Kick-Off Workshop 9/10/2014 - The consultant team met with the community to share the project status, learn about your ideas, vision and thoughts.
 It included a pre-workshop walkabout at Midas Drive and the Williston Road intersections.
 See the Project Map.